wmorgan/dcos-docs/1.7/usage/tutorials/arangodb/index.md

 $ dcos marathon app add marathon.json
 ```

-This will create a proxy within DC/OS which is always accessible via `arangodb-proxy.marathon.mesos:8529`.
-It will watch out for any coordinator changes and serve as a connection broker to the coordinators.
-Use this as the endpoint within your applications.
-To make it highly available and/or scale it you can simply add a few more instances via the marathon ui.
+To make your proxy highly available or scale it, you can simply add a few more instances via the Marathon UI.

 ## Further reading